michelesalvador/FamilyGem/README.md

  - Transition app to modern app architecture (see https://github.com/michelesalvador/FamilyGem/issues/67)
  - Bug fixes
  - Integrate Geni API
- - Add feature to import Ancestry.com tree info
+ - Add feature to merge/import other trees from GEDCOM files (such as from Ancestry.com) into Geni